 Of course, the lure of the sea can be quelled even if you don't have the skills to sail yourself.
 There are several local tour operators that show visitors around by boat, giving them a beautiful view of Chaguana's coastal areas and allowing them to relax as someone else does the work.
 Some operators serve meals while others offer lite snacks and drinks, and some will even anchor the boat and let guests jump in for a swim.

-If you want to enjoy some time on the water, without the complications and cost associated with renting a boat you should take a day sailing excursion.
-Curious about this option?
-Check out the table that follows to find information on area providers.
+If you simply want to experience some time on the open water, without the complications and cost associated with renting a boat you can join an excursion.
+Want to know more how long you'll spend on the water and what's included?
+See the listing below to find contact information for area excursion services.

 |Kelvin Cruise & Travel Service||(868) 659-0271||Claxton Bay||Trinidad|